tallman5/fusion-scripts/README.md

 2. **Running a Script:**
    - In the "Scripts" tab, locate the script you want to run.
    - Select it and click "Run."

-For more information, refer to Autodesk's official documentation: [help.autodesk.com](https://help.autodesk.com/view/fusion360/ENU/)

-## Testing GitHub Formatting

-> [!NOTE]
-> Useful information that users should know, even when skimming content.

-> [!TIP]
-> Helpful advice for doing things better or more easily.

-> [!IMPORTANT]
-> Key information users need to know to achieve their goal.

-> [!WARNING]
-> Urgent info that needs immediate user attention to avoid problems.

-> [!CAUTION]
-> Advises about risks or negative outcomes of certain actions.